gxanesh/CS6304_MongoDB_Demo/README.md

 * "Firefox already running" error solve by command:     killall -SIGTERM firefox

+* "Eclipse workspace in use" error solve by command:
+* cd ~/yourWorkspaceDirectory/.metadata
+* rm .lock

 * "Eclipse resource is out of sync" error solve by:
 * Windows -> Preferences -> General -> Workspace
 * Check "Refresh using native tool or polling"